juanedcabrera/Project1-Game/README.md

 ## Tech Stack 💻

-I plan on using:
+I used
-- HTML 5 with Canvas
+- HTML 5: This is housing the framework for the page
-- Cascading Style Sheets
+- Cascading Style Sheets: This is where I am styling the headings, wanted sign, and body
-- Javascript
+- Javascript: This is where, using Canvas, I am storing all the mechanics of the game.
+Also controlling the messaging, click-through mechanics, and sound.

 ## MVP 🏆